 configured to use a non-

-MySQL client programs will use a different connection
+client programs will use a different connection character set

-character set than previously, as though you had issued an
+than previously, as though you had issued an implicit

-If the previous behavior is required, start the client with
+previous behavior is required, start the client with the

 When a client connects to the server, it sends the name of the